cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/refine.md

 Refining Your Search
 --------------------

+**At the moment there are more than 1.4 million satellite scenes in the archive and this is growing every day.**

+In order to get the most use out of the Satellite Data Finder, it is important to refine your search.
+The number of hits, for your current search parameters, is displayed below the "Export Results" button.
+Only 1000 will be drawn on the map or are extractable via the "Export Results" dialog to increase performance.

+### Temporal Filter

+This element will allow you to refine your search with temporal parameters.
+You can enter a start time and end time, and the interface will search for satellite data that was recorded within that period.

+To help you see the distribution of data over time, there is a convenient histogram underneath the start and end time box.
+A larger bar means that more data files were recorded within that time period.
+Note that the histogram displays counts for **all** scenes, and is not modified by changing the filters.

+Clicking the histogram bars is a shortcut to selecting a specific year.

 ### Geographical Search

 This element allows you to search for a location.
 If it finds what you're